decidim/decidim/decidim-api/docs/usage.md

 Another example are the case of linked resources, these are properties that may link objects of different nature between components or participatory spaces.

 In a very simplified way (to know more please refer to the official guide), GraphQL polymorphism is handled through the operator `... on`.
-You'll know when a field is polymorphic because the property `__typename`, which tells you the type of that particular object, will change accordingly.
+You will know when a field is polymorphic because the property `__typename`, which tells you the type of that particular object, will change accordingly.

 In the previous examples we've queried for this property: